Tirhuta script: History

 The Lalitavistara, an ancient Buddhist text, mentions the Vaidehi script.
 A significant transformation occurred in the northeastern alphabet in the latter half of the 7th century AD.
 This evolution is first evident in the inscriptions of Adityasena.
-The eastern variant of this transformed script subsequently developed into the Maithili script, which gained prominence in regions like Assam, Bengal, and Nepal.
+The eastern variant of this transformed script subsequently developed into the Maithili script, which gained prominence in regions like Assam, Bengal, and Nepal, and is also called the Gaudiya script.

-The earliest recorded epigraphic evidence of the Maithili script dates back to the 7th century AD.
-It is found in the inscriptions of Adityasena on the Mandar Hill Stone, located in Bounsi, Banka district, Bihar.
-These inscriptions, now preserved in the Baidyanath Temple of Deoghar, provide a crucial glimpse into the early development of this script.
+Mithilakshar or Tirhuta is one of the scripts of the broader Eastern South Asia.
+It had come to its current shape by the 10th century AD.
+The oldest form of Mithilakshar is also found in the Sahodara stone inscriptions of 950 AD.
+The script has been used throughout Mithila from Champaran to Deoghar.
+A fragmentary inscription found in Simraungadh, the medieval capital of the Karnats of Mithila which dates back to the 12th century in Tirhuta script is also one of the oldest evidence of this script.
+The script became distinguished from the Bengali, Oriya and Newari scripts by the 14th century.
+Evidenced by inscriptions, the early Maithili and Oriya scripts were very similar up until the 15th century.